Advertisement

 The quick, frenzied crack and clatter of antler against antler was unmistakable.
 My first thought, someone had slipped onto our Henry County lease, that a trespasser was rattling.

-It was the third week of October, about 10:30 on a Wednesday morning eight years ago.
+It was the third week of October, about 10:30 on a Wednesday morning many years ago.
 A cool, steady breeze had tempted me out of a treestand — steady meant no traitor swirls to carry my scent, and the wind pulling at the branches and leaves would mask both sound and slight movements.
 At the time I was in the early stages of what is now a full-blown addiction to hunting on the ground — OTG as fellow GON editor Brad Gill branded it — which to me is more exciting, more fun, and far more rewarding than sitting in a tree.

 The poacher was being a bit dramatic, a tad overzealous, I thought.
 Not the loudness so much, but how fast the antlers clicked together.
 Then my thoughts turned quickly from poacher to two real, live, and angry bucks.
 I was very near a true buck fight, two grown bucks really going at it.
 Twigs and branches snapped, hooves pounded, and the quick, back-and-forth rustle of leaves left no doubt of the situation.